Blair Atholl railway station: History

 The station was opened by the Inverness and Perth Junction Railway on 9 September 1863.

 One of the first visitors to the station was Queen Victoria, who arrived in a Royal Train on 15 September 1863 during a visit to Blair Castle to see George Murray, 6th Duke of Atholl, who was very ill.
-For its first thirty years until 1893, the station was named 'Blair Athole'; the present B-listed station was renamed to its current name in the 1890s.
+For its first thirty years until 1893, the station was named 'Blair Athole'; the present station was renamed to its current name in the 1890s.